 You can, however, get a quality telescope for about $300 or less.
 It won't have a computer or a sky-tracking mount suitable for astrophotography, but you'll find smooth operation and memorable views with these select telescopes.
 Some are very easy to set up.
 Others are more complicated but will teach their owners a lot about the sky in a fun, engaging way:

 Astronomers Without Borders OneSky 130

 - Reflector / AltAz "Rock and Roll" Turntable

 - Best gift under $200 and helps developing nations

 Every skywatcher should have access to one of these extraordinary telescopes.
 Without a doubt, it's the best telescope value we have seen at any price.
-Nearly half of your purchase dollars go directly to funding science programs in developing nations.
+More than half of your purchase dollars go directly to funding science programs in developing nations.
 Win.
 Win.
 Win.

-As with many scopes in this pricerange, you get two "Modified Achromat" (Kellner) eyepieces.
-The widerfield 25mm gives you about 26x magnification; the higherpower 10mm drives the OneSky to almost 66x, letting you see tiny details on the moon, subtle color in Jupiter's cloud bands and the changing Mars polar cap at certain seasons of its orbit.
+As with many scopes in this price range, you get two eyepieces.
+The wider-field 25 mm gives you about 26x magnification; the higher-power 10 mm drives the OneSky to almost 66x, letting you see the landscapes of the moon, subtle color in Jupiter's cloud bands and the changing Mars polar cap at certain seasons of its orbit.

 If you give a OneSky scope as a gift, you're actually giving two presents.
-When you purchase the OneSky for $199.99, at least $95 goes to support astronomy education in developing nations.
-Celestron, maker of the OneSky, supplies the telescope at its actual cost to the nonprofit Astronomers Without Borders (AWB).
+When you purchase the OneSky, about half of your money goes to support science education in developing nations.
+Celestron, the maker of the OneSky, supplies the telescope at its actual manufacturing cost to the nonprofit Astronomers Without Borders (AWB).
 You will be empowering young astronomers around the planet, even as you are bathing your own eyes in glorious starlight.